ℹ️

 Such alliances are important because they preserve regimental spirit, create ceremonial bonds, and foster connections among soldiers across the Commonwealth.
 They also provide an enduring link between past and present, reminding members of their regiment’s place in a broader historical tapestry.

 This particular alliance was historic as it formalized the link between Canada’s preeminent Highland regiment and one of Scotland’s most celebrated regiments.
-Even after the Gordon Highlanders were merged into The Highlanders (Seaforth, Gordons and Camerons) in 1994, the legacy of this bond remained an honored part of the 48th Highlanders’ heritage.
+Even after the Gordon Highlanders were merged into The Highlanders (Seaforth, Gordons and Camerons) in 1994, the legacy of this bond remains an honored part of the 48th Highlanders’ heritage.